Cycling Accident Compensation in Glasgow

 How Much Can be Claimed for a cycling Accident?

 Many factors will affect how much you can claim for a cycling injury.
 The most crucial factor determining how much compensation may be awarded is the severity of the injury.
 Bike accidents can be catastrophic.
 In a particularly serious incident, there can be severe head injuries leading to brain damage.
 Neck and spine injuries can cause paralysis.
 Even more minor injuries such as broken bones, cuts and lacerations can be extremely painful and can make everyday life difficult, even if only for a short period.
 If an operation or extensive medical treatment is required, the award may be higher.

 You may also be able to make a wage loss claim if you had to miss work because of your injuries.
 Serious injuries can even cause some people to have to give up working entirely, and this could be reflected in the compensation amount.

-We have vast experience in handling all types of injury claims including the following:
+We have vast experience in handling all types of road accident injury claims including the following:

 If you have been injured in an accident that wasn’t your fault, our trusted Glasgow-based lawyers can help you claim compensation on a no win, no fee* basis.
 Call us on 01414420616.
 You can also make an online enquiry by completing our claim form.